Unit 6 - Notes

 };

-These are declared inside the class but defined outside the class using the Scope Resolution Operator (::).
-This keeps the class definition clean.
+Functions defined outside the class using the Scope Resolution Operator (::).
+These are treated as normal functions.

 public: